flancian/garden/agora pkg chapter.md

 Bridges are useful in that they lower friction for users to move across tools and platforms in an ecosystem, and to keep control of their data (as a bridge can be made to cross post data to a repository under the user's control, or compatible with the user's data sovereignty).

 Bridges are the main tool we have to enact [[counter anti disintermediation]] and push back against [[walled gardens]].
-An Agora tries to provide useful bridges to the community with no profit motivation.
+An Agora tries to provide useful bridges to the community as a public service.

 ## Siphons
 A [[siphon]] can be seen as a bridge across which [[flow]] can take place after some initial [[effort]], with cost-benefit ideally following a Pareto-like distribution.

-A siphon may, for example, allow a user
+A siphon may, for example, may be a bridge with a setup cost (e.g. setting up an API key) which can run at low cost of maintenance afterwards.

 # Agora Commons